tudelft/cuda_event_ops/README.md

 # CUDA event warping and splatting

-CUDA PyTorch extensions for iterative event warping and splatting.
+CUDA PyTorch extensions for iterative warping and splatting of events.

 ## Ops